Kamva-pro/property-studios-cms/README.md

 ### Configure the .env File

-1. Create a `.env` file in the root directory.
+1. Open the `.env` file in the root directory.
 2. Add the following variables matching your phpadmin settings.

 ```env